brandkap/brandkap.github.io/work/date-picker.md

 I began this project with surveys, interviews, and market research to clearly define pain points and what role DatePicker will play in the event planning market.
 Surveys were given to 32 teachers and coaches which provided data as to what products teachers currently use as their main calendar and how they use these calendars.

 {% capture quote %}
-I need a way to schedule my basketball practices with custom recurrence s.
+I need a way to schedule my basketball practices with custom recurrences.
 On my current calendar I can't customize it the way I need to.

 **-Craig, basketball coach and teacher**
 {% endcapture %}